You are here

-Thank you to those who contributed to the ACP Education Fund in their mentor’s name.
-Your generous donation helps support the next generation of internists though ACP membership, educational resources, and special programming for medical students and residents.
+When you donate to the ACP Education Fund in your mentor’s name, you help support the next generation of internists.
+Your donation helps support ACP membership, educational resources, and special programming for medical students and residents.

 See What Members Say About Their Mentors

 In honor of Edward Will Holt, MD, by Tran Namphuong, MD

 "There are few individuals who exemplify mentorship like Dr. Holt.
 In addition to being an astute clinician and effective teacher, Dr. Holt has the incredible gift of empathizing with his trainees on our level, and thus provides support that comes from a place of true understanding and acceptance.
 Dr. Holt provides guidance in career paths, clinical medicine and research with wisdom and experience, allows for true critical thinking and autonomy along the way, and never fails to continually emphasize encouragement and a team effort, through adversity and success alike.
 He is a great model of a conscientious physician, educator and leader, and I strive to one day impart the same confidence and clarity he provides to all of us."

 In honor of Larry Feigenbaum, MD, by James W. Davis, MD